DIRECTDataset/DIRECTFeedback/README.md

 # Use Baseline Model
-We provide our whole model specifically finetuned for the task of feedback generation at ...
-This model was trained on the entire train set as given in brackets above.
+We provide our whole model specifically finetuned for the task of feedback generation at [HuggingFace](https://huggingface.co/etri-lirs/t5-base-rc-feedback) This model was trained on the entire train set as given in brackets above.

 ## Usage

 #### Test the model
 ```
-python test.py data/config/default.yaml --load PATH_TO_DOWNLOADED_MODEL
+python test.py data/config/default.yaml --load t5-base-rc-feedback
 ```

 ## Set Up